SauzeauYannis/SauzeauYannis/README.md

+# Hello world!

-<h1 align="center">Hi 👋, I'm Yannis Sauzeau</h1>
+## I'm Yannis Sauzeau

-<h3 align="center">A Student in Computer Science MSc at University of Poitiers</h3>
+### A Student in [Computer Science MSc](https://formations.univ-poitiers.fr/fr/index/autre-diplome-niveau-master-AM/autre-diplome-niveau-master-AM/cmi-informatique-JD2XQGVY.html) at University of Poitiers

-- 🌱 I’m currently doing my last year of MSc in a work-study program that I am doing in the company **Serli** as a design engineer
+- 🌱 I’m currently doing my last year of MSc in a work-study program that I am doing in the company [Serli](https://github.com/Serli) as a design engineer

 - 💬 Ask me about **Mobile App Development**